-- .1 Provide materials and equipment in accordance with Section 01 61 00 Common Product Requirements. - .2 Equipment and material to be CSA certified.
-Where there is no alternative to supplying equipment which is not CSA certified, obtain special approval from Electrical Inspection Department. - .3 Minimum enclosure type to be used is NEMA 12 unless otherwise specified.
+- .1 Equipment and material to be CSA certified.
+Where there is no alternative to supplying equipment which is not CSA certified, obtain special approval from Electrical Inspection Department. - .2 Minimum enclosure type to be used is NEMA 12 unless otherwise specified.